-91. OKLA.
-STAT. tit.
-16, ch.
-1, app.
-(Supp.
-1988).
-The Comments to Standard 19.12 state: Authority: As to the original "forty years" statute, 1963 Okla.
+Authorities: As to the original "forty years" statute, 1963 Okla.
 Sess.
-Laws, ch.
+Laws, Ch.
 31, §§ 4, 5 & 11.
 As to the present "thirty years" statute, 16 O.S.A. §§ 74 & 75 and 1970 Okla.
 Sess.
-Laws, ch.
+Laws, Ch.
 92, § 7.

 Comment: Remainders, long term mortgages and other non-possessory interests prior to the root of title should be reviewed to see if a notice of claim is required.
-Also, if the owner is out of possession and he has recorded no instruments or other title transactions during the preceding thirty (30) years, consideration should be given to filing a notice of claim.
+Also if the owner is out of possession and he has recorded no instruments or other title transactions during the preceding thirty years consideration should be given to filing a matter of the or other title transactions during the preceding thirty years consideration should be given to filing a notice of daim.
 Prior non-possessory interests may be preserved by reference in an instrument or other title transaction recorded subsequent to the root of title.
 But the reference must specifically identify a recorded transaction.
 A general reference is not sufficient.
 16 O.S.A. § 72(a).
-History: Adopted December, 1964.
-Printed as a part of Proposal No. 12 of 1964 Real